-With the rise of multi-tasking, automation, and app-driven work, people feel as if they should do more, faster, and better.
-Whereas that is not necessarily a bad thing, there is a limit to it, and the problem is that people wind up getting burned out while looking for that limit.
+With the rise of multi-tasking, automation, and app-driven work, people feel they should do more, faster, and better.
+Whereas that is not necessarily a bad thing, there is a limit to it, and the problem is that people get burned out while looking for that limit.

 Herbert Freudenberger, a German-born American psychologist, coined the term burnout back in the 1900s.
 Since then, numerous studies have focused on burnout in general and on work-related burnout in particular.
 Since American society is dominated by work, the exhaustion we get from our workplace has the highest impact.
 And, even though it’s work-driven, burnout has a ripple effect in our non-work life as well.

 As you become burned out at work, your energy and capacity to do other things outside of work are diminished.
 This brings on additional anxiety and frustration as you become aware that you are unable to accomplish different things in life because you are too exhausted.
 So, most of the time, adults don’t even have the energy to think about playing in any way.

 The typical adult relaxation is now tightly packed into one annual vacation and several holidays throughout the year.
 The pressure is very high in those moments to have a good time.
 After all, you must fully recover in just a few days out of the 365 in one year.
 You must regain your sense of liberty and freedom.
 The vacation itself becomes a race to the finish.
 Do as many things as you can; the more, the better.
 The problem is that more doesn’t mean better.
 It’s not a surprise that many people joke that they need a vacation after their vacation.
 Although usually a joke, there’s truth to that.